Nahanni National Park Reserve: History

-The Dene, sometimes called Slavey, peoples have used the lands around Nahanni National Park Reserve for thousands of years.
+The Dene, sometimes called Slavey peoples, have used the lands around Nahanni National Park Reserve for thousands of years.
 The first human occupation of the area is estimated to have occurred 9,000-10,000 years ago.
 Evidence of prehistoric human use has been found at Yohin Lake and a few other sites within the park.
 The local oral history contains many references to the Naha tribe, a mountain-dwelling people who used to raid settlements in the adjacent lowlands.
 These people are said to have rather quickly and mysteriously disappeared.

 First contact with European fur traders expanding into the region occurred in the 18th century, and was increased with Alexander Mackenzie's exploration of the Mackenzie River (Deh Cho), and building of trading posts at Fort Simpson and Fort Liard.
 At both of these John McLeod, a Scottish explorer of the area, was to serve as manager.
 During the 19th century, most Dene families left their nomadic lifestyles and settled into more permanent communities, often close to the trading posts.
 Permanent settlements were established at locations such as Nahanni Butte, Fort Liard and Fort Simpson.

 In the late 19th century, the Mountain Indians of the Nahanni region would travel down the Nahanni River each spring in mooseskin boats to trade the winter take of furs.
 These boats, based on the York boats used by the Hudson's Bay Company, were up to 20 m in length.
 Constructed from six to ten untanned moose hides sewn together and stretched over a spruce pole frame, these boats would transport entire families, their dogs and cargo of furs down the river during high water.
 Upon arrival the boat was dismantled and the hides traded along with the furs.
 Following a visit to the forts, these people would return to the high country with only what they could carry on their pack dogs.

 The stories of the Naha, and dangerous landscape that they inhabited, grew in stature with the Klondike Gold Rush as some explorers attempted to use the Nahanni as a path to the famous gold fields of the Yukon, or to try and make their fortune on the Flat and South Nahanni Rivers.
-Although no significant gold was found, legends of haunted valleys and lost gold emerged after the headless corpses of Métis prospectors Willie and Frank McLeod were found around 1908.
+Although no significant gold was recovered, legends of haunted valleys and lost gold emerged after the headless corpses of Métis prospectors Willie and Frank McLeod were found around 1908.
 The Lost McLeod Mine, a legendary lost mine somewhere in the park, is supposed to have been where the two brothers found their gold.
 In the years that followed, mysterious deaths of other prospectors added to the legends.
 Alternative names given to the park, which include Deadmen Valley, Headless Creek, Headless Range and the Funeral Range, bear testimony to these stories and legends.
 In later years, Albert Faille was a prospector in the area and met writer Raymond M. Patterson.
 The latter's works brought minor fame to Faille.